devtron-labs/devtron/README.md

 ## :rocket: Getting Started

-#### You can follow our detailed installation guide, using Devtron and other key functionalities of devtron, in our
+#### You can follow our detailed installation guide, using Devtron and other key functionalities, in our
 [Devtron Documentation](https://docs.devtron.ai/)

 ### Quick installation with default settings